-Maze included communications related to new GASB pronouncements that will require implementation over the next couple of years.
-They also noted there were no disagreements with management, audit adjustments proposed by Maze that would have a significant effect on the financial statements, and there were no misstatements identified during the audit to report.
+They also noted there were no disagreements with management, audit adjustments proposed by MGO that would have a significant effect on the financial statements, and there were no misstatements identified during the audit to report.

-Staff and Ms. Katherine Yuen, Partner at Maze & Associates, will be present to address Council questions.
+Mr. David Bullock, Partner at MGO, and staff will be present to address Council questions.